 Whether you’re using standalone or managed accounts, our API and webhooks will allow you to build the ideal user experience on your site and show data to your users in real-time:

 - APIs: You can use our APIs to pull and expose payment data to your users.
-For example, the balance API allows you to retrieve a list of your user’s charges, refunds, and transfers—all information that has contributed to their account balance.
+For example, the balance API allows you to retrieve a list of your user’s charges, refunds, and payouts—all information that has contributed to their account balance.
 The only sensitive data that you want to avoid handling is your customers' credit card number and CVC.
 As a good rule, you can store anything returned by our API.
 In particular, you would not have any issues if you stored the last four digits of the customer’s card number or the expiration date for easy reference.

 - Webhooks: You can also use webhooks to be notified about events that happen in a Stripe account.
 All changes (including the important verification hash changes for managed accounts) will be delivered via webhooks as an

 account.updatedevent.
 Establish a webhook URL in your Connect application to watch for these.